Thanks to reader Cordelia Nickelson who offered to share her favorite things to do with her East Bay boys in Tilden

 There are so many great free and fun activities to do in Tilden Regional Park in the hills above Berkeley and Kensington for families of young children.
 Here are some of our favorites:

-Tilden Little Farm: Great for young kids, the Little Farm has lots of different animals to see.
-In addition to the cows, goats, and chickens, right now there is a litter of piglets and some baby calves.
+Great for young kids, the Little Farm has lots of different animals to see.
+In addition to the cows, goats, and chickens, you might luck into seeing litters of piglets and some baby calves.
 The highlight is feeding the animals (not the rabbits or baby calves), which you can do if you remember to bring celery or lettuce from home.
 They recommend that you wash your hands after feeding or touching the animals.
 (8:30 am – 4 pm, every day, all year!)
-[Read more about Tilden Park's Little Farm]
+[Read more about Tilden Park’s Little Farm]